contractautomataproject/ContractAutomataLib/README.md

 Check that repository for an example of usage of this library for developing a tool for specifying and verifying CA.

-The following code snippets are examples taken from the test foder (`MSCATest.java` and `FMCATest.java`).
+The following code snippets are examples taken from the test folder (`MSCATest.java` and `FMCATest.java`).
-The first  snippet loads two CA described in `.data` format, computes their composition and synthesise s an orchesration in agreement (all requests are matched, that is, there are no requests transitions left).
+The first  snippet loads two CA described in `.data` format, computes their composition and synthesises an orchestration in agreement (all requests are matched, that is, there are no requests transitions left).
 The composition takes two other arguments.
 The third is a bound to the maximum length of a path in the composition.
 The second is a pruning predicate, to avoid generating portions of the automaton only reachable by transitions satisfying this predicate.
 Indeed, the orchestration synthesis would prune these transitions anyway.